communitybridge/docs/Login/Login_Signup.md

 ##  **Login with Linux Foundation ID**

-After you have created a new account and verified the account, you can now log in using your Linux Foundation ID.
+After you have created a new account and verified the account, you can now log in using your Linux Foundation ID/Email.
 To log in to your Linux Foundation's account, do the following:

 1. Go to [Linux Foundation Confluence website.](https://confluence.linuxfoundation.org/).